GeorgesHenry/wordleSolver/README.md

 # wordleSolver
-This is a very basic solver for the Wordle Game
+This is a very basic solver for the Wordle Game\n
-It asks for the word guessed and the response from the game.
-? -> for grey/wrong letters
+It asks for the word guessed and the response from the game.\n ? -> for grey/wrong letters\n
-G -> for green letters
+G -> for green letters\n
-Y -> for yellow letters
+Y -> for yellow letters\n

 example:
 What word did you guess   : steak